Riimu/Kit-CSRF/README.md

 return True if the token is valid, false if not.

-Note that each call to `getToken()` will return a different string, because they are always encrypted using another random string.
+Note that each call to `getToken()` will return a different string, because they are always encrypted using new random string.
 For performance purposes, it's recommended to store the returned value if you need to output it into multiple forms.

+For regenerating the token (such as when the user logs in), you can use the `regenerateToken()` method.

 ## Anatomy of CSRF tokens ##